decidables/decidables/README.md

       1. No sideEffects false
       1. Always import needed classes
       1. Always import from specific file?
-- Update About pages!
 - Include `preparePlotly` in compile step?
 - Get *remark-lint* working in editor
 - Linting and transpiling in tagged template literals?
-- Change `browserslist` to `last 1 version, not dead, > 0.2%`?
 - Clean way for inter-page references?
 - Add "ui" blocks for explaining UI stuff that isn't "real" content?
   ```markdown